-Not sure how to manage your open home or private inspection through Covid 19?
+Not sure how to manage your open home or private inspection during Covid 19?
 We have all the answers for you.

-We’ve been inundated with enquiries about what to do when it comes to open homes and private inspections during Covid 19.
+We’ve been inundated with enquiries about what to do when it comes to open homes during Coronavirus.

-These 9 essential practices will ensure you comply with current health regulations while giving yourself, your family and those interested in your property greater protection.
+These nine essential practices will ensure you comply with current health regulations while giving yourself, your family and those interested in your property greater protection.

 - Do they have a fever or flu-like symptoms?